Sin Chew Daily

 Sin Chew Daily is owned by Sin Chew Media Corporation Berhad, a subsidiary of Media Chinese International Limited.
 It is a member of the Asia News Network.

-It is circulated throughout Malaysia and neighboring countries, in Southern Thailand, Brunei and Indonesia.It is also published and printed in Indonesia and Cambodia, under different mastheads.
+It is circulated throughout Malaysia and neighboring countries, in Southern Thailand, Brunei and Indonesia.
+It is also published and printed in Indonesia and Cambodia, under different mastheads.

 Sin Chew Daily has 53 news bureaus and six printing plants in Peninsular and East Malaysia.

 History

-Sin Chew Daily was founded on 15 January 1929, by Aw Boon Par (胡文豹) and Aw Boon Haw (胡文虎), founder of the Tiger Balm (虎標萬金油) in Straits Settlements as part of the Star Amalgamated Newspaper formed by these two philanthropists.
+Sin Chew Daily was founded on 15 January 1929, by Aw Boon Par and Aw Boon Haw, founder of the Tiger Balm in Straits Settlements as part of the Star Amalgamated Newspaper formed by these two philanthropists.
 The newspaper was suspended between 1942 and 1945 during the Japanese occupation of Malaya.

 A Kuala Lumpur office was established in 1950, but even after the secession of Singapore from Malaysia in 1965, Sin Chew Daily still operated with its headquarters in Singapore under the management of descendant of the Aw brothers.
 In order to expedite the printing process, in 1966, Sin Chew Daily built a new plant located at its present head office premises in Petaling Jaya.
 With the setting up of this new plant, other departments such as the news desk, editorial, production and circulation were started.
 The Petaling Jaya operation became independent from the head office in Singapore.

 Following the directives from the government on restraining foreigners from controlling the press, the Aw family transferred their ownership of Sin Chew Daily to Lim Kheng Kim in 1982.

 In 1987, Sin Chew Daily sank into deep financial trouble, and a receiver was appointed over the company.
 On 27 October 1987, the publication licence of Sin Chew Daily was suspended under Operasi Lalang, one of the most drastic clampdowns on civil dissent launched by the government.
 Tiong Hiew King, an entrepreneur from Sarawak, acquired Sin Chew Daily in 1988.
 After five months 11 days, Sin Chew Daily resumed publication on 8 April 1988.

 In the early 1990s, Sin Chew Daily emerged as the best-selling Chinese newspaper, beating Nanyang Siang Pau, the leading Chinese newspaper then.